 - Participants simultaneously take the test from their own computer or device and in their own environment (a.k.a ‘in-the-wild’ testing).
 No moderation is needed.
 During the study, participants are provided a set of tasks or goals and are asked to walk through it as they normally would.
 They may be also asked to provide thoughts out loud (think-aloud process).
 After the tasks, they’re asked to provide feedback after the task completion via a follow-up questionnaire.

 - The software tracks and collects data real time, including success ratios, time on task, clickstreams, heatmaps, video, audio, facial expressions, mouse movements, responses to the questionnaires, etc. Results can be accessed through an analytics dashboard, shared with others or exported to Powerpoint, Word, Excel or SPSS.

-Types of Testing You Can Conduct with Online Usability Testing:
+Types of Testing You Can Conduct: